iOnlythinkOfOranges/City-Pollution-Reduction-Plan/README.md

 # City-Pollution-Reduction

 ## About the project
 This is a simplex minimizer program.
 It loads the mitigation projects and pollutants CSV files.
-It solves for the optimal cost and number of project units based from the selected projects.
+It solves for the optimal cost and number of project units based on the selected projects.
 It follows this algorithm:
 * Set up the initial tableau
 * Transpose
 * Form the dual problem
 * Solve using the standard simplex method
 * Get the optimal solution from the bottom row of the final simplex tableau

+### Built with
+* Python
+* NumPy
+* Pandas
+* Streamlit

 ## Prerequisites
 This program has no prerequisites, as it is a web app.